By Siamak Sam Loni and Angela Riviere

 What kind of world could today’s young people build?

 One preferred future is outlined by the UN’s Sustainable Development Goals (SDGs).
 These 17 objectives—negotiated and agreed to by all 193 world governments in 2015—envision a future in which we have eradicated poverty, protected the planet and ensured that all people enjoy peace and prosperity.
 They are considered by many experts to be the most important agenda of the 21st century because they highlight both the challenges and opportunities for the next 15 years.
+The International Baccalaureate Organization (known as IB) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 What are IB World Schools doing to help young people prepare for a future that is filled with both threat and promise?